50054-cdpa/notes/docs/static_semantics.md

 Type inference is also known as type reconstruction is a static semantics analysis process that aims to reconstruct the missing (or omitted) typing info from the source programs.

-For example, given the Haskell function
+For example, given the Scala function

 ```scala
 def f(x:Int) = x + 1
 ```

-the compiler is able to deduce that the type of `f` is `Int -> Int`.
+the compiler is able to deduce that the type of `f` is `Int => Int`.

 Likewise for the following SIMP program